-Professor Homer White

-(Math, Physics, and Computer Science Chair and Program Coordinator)
+Professor Homer White (MPC Chair and Program Coordinator)

 The minor in Data Analysis introduces students to Data Analysis, which is an activity at the intersection of Statistics, Computing and a particular domain of application.
 The emphasis of the minor is on the statistical methods that support data analysis.
 It may be of particular interest to students of business, finance, economics, and any of the natural or social sciences.
-Note: this minor is not available to Mathematics majors.